agodwinp/mern-social-network/README.md

 #### 6. Create models for each of our resources

-Create a folder in root called `models' and create a JS file to define the schema for each of the collections to be used within our MongoDB database.
+Create a folder in root called `models` and create a JS file to define the schema for each of the collections to be used within our MongoDB database.

 Use the below code as a template: